bmerzseed/ninox-documentation/ninoxTables/assemblyDash.md

 # Assembly Dashboard

-The assembly dashboard serves as a place for users to 'assemble' [batches](batches.md), recording the amount of seed they used, and whether they were able to make the entire batch.
-Depending on the data they give, the batch size and the size of the [seedlot](seedlots.md) used to create the batch will be adjusted
+The assembly dashboard serves as a place for users to `assemble` [batches](batches.md), recording the amount of seed they used, and whether they were able to make the entire [batch](batches.md).
+Depending on the data they give, the [batch](batches.md) size and the size of the [seedlot](seedlots.md) used to create the [batch](batches.md) will be adjusted

-Along with being an interface for users to perform assemblies through, it also serves as a storage of the information they entered while assembling a batch.
+Along with being an interface for users to perform assemblies through, it also serves as a storage of the information they entered while assembling a [batch](batches.md).

 Records of the assembly dashboard have a relationship with the [batches](batches.md) table

 - there can be many assembly dashboard records to a single [batches](batches.md) record
 - in reality, there should only ever be a single record
   - [batches](batches.md) imported from the old system will have no records
-  - if a batch somehow has 2 records, a warning will be displayed when completing the assembly telling the user to alert an admin
+  - if a [batch](batches.md) somehow has 2 records, a warning will be displayed when completing the assembly telling the user to alert an admin
-  - if a batch has no records, it will not be shown on the [packing dashboard](packingDash.md) and will therefore likely be missed by users
+  - if a [batch](batches.md) has no records, it will not be shown on the [packing dashboard](packingDash.md) and will therefore likely be missed by users
     - if it is caught that it's missing, there will be a button to create the missing assembly dashboard record on the [batches](batches.md) record

 Users will primarily access assembly dashboard records via the [packing dashboard](packingDash.md), where there are views showing the small packets/ bulk labels to assemble, with links to their assembly dash records